 What are Cluster Shadows and Ghosts?

 In the past, shadows have been really difficult to treat.
-A few times when the shadows ramped up I have used oxygen.
-However, it was most effective when it began to trigger an attack vs when it remained a shadow.
+A few times, when the shadows ramped up, I used oxygen.
+However, it was most effective when it began to trigger an attack vs. when it remained a shadow.
 So, I often use energy drinks (any that have caffeine, taurine & B vitamins).
 When I can, I go for a brisk power walk.
 The key is getting my heart rate up without sweating.
-If I’m able, to do intervals of jogging and walking are perfect especially if it’s cool outside.
-I just got Gammacore this month and do the protocol of three stimulations with it and so far it’s working really well and makes the shadows disappear within minutes.
+If I’m able, to do intervals of jogging and walking are perfect, especially if it’s cool outside.
+I just got Gammacore this month and do the protocol of three stimulations with it, and so far it’s working really well and makes the shadows disappear within minutes.

 It takes about 60 seconds for me to know if it's a ghost, shadow, or cluster attack.
 So my brain automatically assumes cluster attack and goes into hyperdrive preparing for the assault.